fedi-e2ee/public-key-directory-specification/Specification.md

 After validating that the Protocol Message originated from the expected Fediverse Server, the specific rules for validating an `BurnDown` message are as follows:

 1. Using `symmetric-keys.actor`, decrypt `message.actor` to obtain the Actor ID.
 If the decryption fails, return an error status.
 2. If there is no prior Protocol Message with a plaintext Actor ID that matches the decrypted `message.actor`, abort.
+3. Verify the `actor` field from [the ActivityPub message](#wire-format-for-protocol-messages) equals `message.operator` from the Protocol Message.
+If they are not identical, return an error status.
-3. If this actor is fireproof, abort.
+4. If this actor is fireproof, abort.
-4. If the instance has previously enrolled a TOTP secret to this Fediverse server, verify that the `otp` field (which is now required) is a correct [TOTP challenge](#totp).
+5. If the instance has previously enrolled a TOTP secret to this Fediverse server, verify that the `otp` field (which is now required) is a correct [TOTP challenge](#totp).
-5. Using `symmetric-keys.operator`, decrypt `message.operator` to obtain the Actor ID for the Operator.
+6. Using `symmetric-keys.operator`, decrypt `message.operator` to obtain the Actor ID for the Operator.
 If the decryption fails, return an error status.
-6. If the `key-id` is provided, select this public key for the Actor (Operator) and proceed to step 8.
+7. If the `key-id` is provided, select this public key for the Actor (Operator) and proceed to step 8.
 If there is no public key for this Actor with a matching `key-id`, return an error status.
-7. If a `key-id` was not provided, perform step 8 for each valid and trusted public key for this Actor (Operator) until one succeeds.
+8. If a `key-id` was not provided, perform step 8 for each valid and trusted public key for this Actor (Operator) until one succeeds.
 If none of them do, return an error status.
-8. Validate the message signature for the given public key.
+9. Validate the message signature for the given public key.
-9. If the signature is valid in step 8, process the message.
+10. If the signature is valid in step 9, process the message.

 ### Fireproof